dbreese/fitfamconnect/DATAMODEL.md

 # TODO

+Ignore this section.

 - billing
 - tracking & stats

 # MongoDB info

+This is informational only, ignore this section.

 - docker/docker-compose.yml defines the service.
 - start it with `cd docker && docker-compose up -d`